pollak-belso-projektek/indicator_frontend/src/components/TABLE_ACCESS_SYSTEM.md

 3. **Default to minimal permissions** (READ only) for new tables
 4. **Provide clear UI feedback** showing current permission levels
 5. **Log permission changes** for audit purposes

+## Table Management Integration

+Tables are managed through the **Table Management System** (`/table-management`):

+- **Superadmins** can create new tables via the admin interface
+- Tables created there automatically appear in user permission dialogs
+- Table availability can be toggled without affecting existing permissions
+- Real-time integration between table creation and user assignment

 ## Security Considerations